Jagodina: Ottoman period

 During the middle of the 16th century Jagodina becomes a feud of a Dervish-bey Jahjapašić.
-A large mosque is built there in 1555, and sometime latter, another one.
+A large mosque is built there in 1555, and sometime later, another one.
 Jagodina had two caravan stations and a public bathroom.
 In Jagodina, by the command of Dervish-bey, certain German clockmaker built a clock tower, which was a rarity in Ottoman Empire at the time.
 In 1553-1557 the travelers refer to Jagodina as a beautiful settlement with 4 caravan stations and two mosques.
 In it lived more of sipahis and Ottoman soldiers, and less Christian Serbs.
 It had a Turkish school.

 With the status of a palanka (small town), Jagodina is mentioned in 1620, as a small stop on the road to Istanbul.
 In the year 1660, a traveler named Evlija Čelebija states that the town has 1500 houses and that the entire population is made of Christians that were converted to Islam.
 In the middle of the 17th century Jagodina gets its own bedesten.

-After the Austrian-Turkish war (1716-1718), Jagodina becomes the capital of the District of Jagodina.
+After the Austrian-Turkish war (1716–1718), Jagodina becomes the capital of the District of Jagodina.
 According to Austrian register in 1721.
 Jagodina had 162 families living in it.
-After the new Austrian-Turkish war (1737-1739), Serbia is back under the Ottoman rule.
+After the new Austrian-Turkish war (1737–1739), Serbia is back under the Ottoman rule.